-During the three months ended March 31, 2020, the Company initiated a coronavirus program targeting the SARS-CoV-2 virus that is responsible for the COVID-19 pandemic.
-There is currently no specific vaccine or antiviral treatment available for COVID-19.
+During the six months ended June 30, 2020, the Company initiated a coronavirus program targeting the SARS-CoV-2 virus that is responsible for the COVID-19 pandemic.
+There is currently no specific vaccine or antiviral treatment available for COVID-19, although there are certain drugs that may offer relief and the federal government has funded ongoing vaccine research.
+Remdesivir is currently used for the treatment of hospitalized patients with severe COVID-19 symptoms pursuant to an emergency use authorization granted by the U.S. Food and Drug Administration ("FDA").

-The Company is currently advancing its Coronavirus program leveraging the rights to preclinical leads from its License Agreements with Kansas State University Research Foundation to further develop certain proprietary broad-spectrum antiviral compounds for the treatment of coronavirus infections (COVID-19).
+The Company is currently advancing its Coronavirus program leveraging the rights to preclinical leads from its License Agreements with KSURF to further develop certain proprietary broad-spectrum antiviral compounds for the treatment of coronavirus infections (COVID-19).
 Cocrystal intends to pursue research and development of these antiviral compounds for coronavirus, including preclinical and clinical development.
-The Company's recent additional License Agreement significantly expands and further advances its COVID-19 program by providing novel anti-coronavirus compounds for further development.
+The Company's recent additional License Agreement from KSURF significantly expands and further advances its COVID-19 program by providing additional novel anti-coronavirus compounds for further development.

-We initiated preclinical studies of COVID-19 inhibitors during the second quarter and plans to identify additional COVID-19 inhibitors utilizing its proprietary platform technology during the third quarter of this year.
+We initiated preclinical studies in our COVID-19 program during the second quarter and plan to identify additional replication inhibitors utilizing our proprietary platform technology during the third quarter of this year.
 The Company anticipates the selection of its lead preclinical molecule in the fourth quarter of 2020.